nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 updated and the new calendar tasks are added to `Planus#Clendar` via the `Planus#addTaskToCalendar` method.
 Lastly, the newly added lesson is added to
 `Planus#UniqueLessonList` which finishes the state update.

-The following sequence diagram describes what happens when `Planus` updates a newly added `lesson`:
+The following sequence diagram describes what happens when user adds a new `lesson`:

 ![AddLessonSequenceDiagram](images/AddLessonSequenceDiagram.png)